Reallife101/-CSC-307-Team-Euclid/README.md

 4. [Heroku](https://devcenter.heroku.com/articles/heroku-cli)

 ### Setting up the Environment
 First, set up the repository by cloning it to your workspace.
+Make sure you can open all files in the pages folder with your perferred text editor.
+Then, ensure node js is installed by running ```node index.js``` and seeing if it runs the website locally.
+If not, refer to the node js help pages for assistance.

+### Organization
 The pages folder holds all of the seperate pages of the website.
 Each page is represented by a folder containing its front end and back end components.
 All style sheets should be within the style_sheets folder.

+We generally perfer that you work on your own branch.
+This way, we can develop things simaltanously more easily.
+Once your code has been tested and you would like to merge, open up a pull request and request a review, supplying all necessary information.
+Generally, we perfer squash commits because they make the history cleaner, but we have already nuked our history once, so it is understandable if you'd like to do something else.